PolMine/RcppCWB/README.md

 m_words <- cl_id2str(corpus = "REUTERS", p_attribute = "word", id = ids)
 ```

-To use the CQP syntax, we need to initialize CQP first.
+To use the CQP syntax, we need to initialize CQP
+    first.

 ``` r
 cqp_initialize(registry = registry)
 ```

+    ## Warning in cqp_initialize(registry = registry): CQP has already been
+    ## initialized.
+Re-initialization is not possible.
+Only resetting registry.

     ## [1] TRUE